apptainer/apptainer-userdocs/environment_and_metadata.rst

 .. code::

-   $ singularity inspect --helpfile jupyter.sif
+   $ apptainer inspect --helpfile jupyter.sif

 And the output would look like: